CodeYourFuture/syllabus-archive/html-css/lesson3.md

     - Go back to a website that you have made for CodeYourFuture (either for homework or the one that you built when applying).
     - Import your `style.css` file using `<link rel="stylesheet" href="http://yourname.github.io/css-skin/style.css" />`.
     - You can use your buttons and lists in this website too.
 Give it a try by adding the following code to your page `<button class="btn">Button</button>`.
     - You've got your own CSS framework now!
-Use it in your future projects for CodeYourFuture, and update at
+Use it in your future projects for CodeYourFuture, and update it with new elements when needed.
+This will help you to build your Github portfolio.

 ## Reading